 Averaged out, budget R800–R1,500/month for routine maintenance.
 If you're renting, confirm what the fleet owner covers.

-Let's add it all up for a typical Johannesburg driver renting a mid-range car:
+Here is the full breakdown for a typical Johannesburg driver renting a mid-range car:

 | Expense | Monthly Cost |